pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/CONFIG-UPGRADE-FROM-1.5-TO-1.6.md

 ## Custom user registration

-You could add additional fields that would be saved to userAccount data. for that you would need to append data to CUSTOM_SYSTEM_STREAMS:account list.
+You could add additional fields that would be saved to userAccount data.
+For that you would need to append data to CUSTOM_SYSTEM_STREAMS:account list.
 ```
 Example for custom field: